It’s been a long time since many Minneapolis duplex owners have thought about selling.

 As a result, many sellers tell me the buyer needs to pay those costs themselves.

 It takes a considerable amount of time to save money for a down payment; especially if this is the buyer’s first home purchase.

 And while many buyers have saved far more than the amount they need for the down payment and closing costs, they also want to be sure they have ample reserves in the event something needs to be repaired at the duplex.

-This is where seller paid closing costs come in.
+This is where seller-paid closing costs come in.
 When a buyer asks a seller to pay their closing costs, in a way, the buyer is simply asking to include their closing costs as part of their loan.
-By folding it in to the total purchase price of the duplex, and asking the seller to pay these expenses, they have, in effect, financed them.
+By folding it into the total purchase price of the duplex, and asking the seller to pay these expenses, they have, in effect, financed them.

 For example, rather than including the costs in the list price of $100,000, the purchase price is raised to $103,000.
 After the buyer’s closing costs are paid, the effective net price to the seller is $100,000, rather than the $97,000 cited above.

 This scenario is a win for both the duplex buyer and seller.
-The buyer gets to preserve her savings, while the seller nets the amount they would have had the buyer paid the costs out of her pocket.
+The buyer gets to preserve her savings, while the seller nets the amount they would have had the buyer pay the costs out of her pocket.